A Conversation on Growing Up with Dyslexia with 10th Grader Hadyn Fleming

 Dyslexia in the Classroom: What Every Teacher Needs to Know

 This toolkit provides classroom teachers with basic information about dyslexia and dispels some of the myths and misconception surrounding it.
-It is a resource that will increase capacity to ensure the success of the diverse group of learners in their classrooms.
+It is a resource that will increase capacity to ensure the success of learners in their classrooms.

 Publication Date: 2017